 A meritage tastes just like Bordeaux, since it's made with the same grapes!!
 There's a rich, full aroma to it.
 Depending on the particular blend, it can be blackberry, black cherry, spices, chocolate, and vanilla.
 Most Meritages have the Bordeaux signature flavors - cigar box, rich fruits, with a hefty feel.
 It's great with a steak, or with game meats - venison, pheasant, or so on!

-I happen to love the flavor of meritage wines, and will seek them out at restaurants.
+I happen to love the flavor of meritage wines, and I often seek them out at restaurants.

 Meritage should be served at 64F for the best flavor.